gauthierdmn/question_generation/README.md

     ├── model.py.          <- Define the Seq2Seq model architecture, with an encoder and a decoder ├── requirements.txt   <- Required Python libraries to build the project ├── train.py           <- Train the model
-    ├── utils.py           <- Group a bunch of useful functions to process the data
+    ├── eval.py            <- Use the model to generate questions on unseen data ├── utils.py           <- Group a bunch of useful functions to process the data

 # Results

 # Set-Up

+Before running the following commands to train your model, you need to download the NewsQA dataset manually [here](https://github.com/Maluuba/newsqa).
+Follow the steps they describe, but you basically need to download the data as a ZIP file and use the helper functions provided to wrap it into a JSON file.

+Once it is done:

-* Clone the repository
+* Clone this repository
 * Create a directory for your experiments, logs and model weights: `mkdir output`
 * Download GloVE word vectors: https://nlp.stanford.edu/projects/glove/
-* Modify the `config.py` file to set up the paths where your GloVE, SquAD and NewsQA datasets, models will be located
+* Modify the `config.py` file to set up the paths where your GloVE, SquAD and NewsQA datasets, and where your models will be saved
 * Create a Python virtual environment, source to it: `mkvirualenv qa-env ; workon qa-env` if you use virtualenvwrapper
 * Install the dependencies: `pip install -r requirements.txt ; python -m spacy download en`
-* Run `python make_dataset.py` to download SquAD and NewsQA datasets, and join the two into single files
+* Run `python make_dataset.py` to download SquAD dataset, and join SQuAD and NewsQA datasets into a single file
 * Run `python preprocessing.py` to preprocess the data
 * Run `python train.py` to train the model with hyper-parameters found in `config.py`
+* Run `python eval.py` on a test file to generate your own questions!

 # Next Steps